iSeg: Interactive 3D Segmentation via Interactive Attention: Related Work

-Similarly, we also lift the features of a 2D foundation model \cite{kirillov2023segment} into 3D.
-However, our method differs from previous work in several aspects.
-First, instead of using the implicit NeRF representation \cite{kobayashi2022distilledfeaturefields, kerr2023lerf}, our model operates directly on explicit 3D meshes, making it readily adaptable to 3D modeling workflows.
-Second, instead of learning an entire 3D feature volume, our mesh feature field lives only on the shape's surface, simplifying the distillation process and making it more tractable.
-Third, rather than decoding the feature field with a simple correlation with the embedding the of semantic prompt, we learn a dedicated decoder in 3D to better exploit the semantic information embodied within our mesh feature field.
+Similarly, we lift the features of a 2D foundation model \cite{kirillov2023segment} into 3D. \siga{However, instead of using the implicit NeRF representation \cite{ye2023featurenerf, kerr2023lerf}, our model operates directly on explicit 3D meshes, making it readily adaptable to 3D modeling workflows.
+Moreover, rather than decoding the feature field by a simple correlation with the embedding of the semantic prompt \siga{\cite{fan2022nerf-sos, peng2023openscene}}, we learn a dedicated decoder in 3D to exploit the semantic information embodied within our mesh feature field better.}